pflarue/ardop/docs/Host Interface Commands.md

 #### BUFFER

 Queries ardopcf for how many bytes of data are currently in the outgoing data buffer.
+ARDOPCF automatically sends a buffer report whenever a host application loads data into the buffer.

 - Mode: ANY
 - Arguments: None